-"I feel very privileged to be part of DRCS working with young people as a counsellor.
+"I feel very privileged to be part of DRCSAS working with young people as a counsellor.

 I have experience working with adults and young people in the resettlement and homeless field as well as with women who have suffered domestic violence and trauma.
 I have also worked as a locum counsellor with university students, as a counsellor in the NHS, and I am currently also working as a counsellor with the Black and Ethnic Minority (BME) community.
 I have worked in Devon as well as in Italy, my home country.

-I feel very passionate about building a society where there is equality and respect and so I'm very proud to have been given the opportunity to join DRCS team".
+I feel very passionate about building a society where there is equality and respect and so I'm very proud to have been given the opportunity to join DRCSAS team".